CloudSecurityAlliance/CSA-Guidance/Domain 10- Application Security.md

 ## Introduction

 Application security encompasses an incredibly complex and large body of knowledge: everything from early design and threat-modeling down to maintaining and defending production applications.
-Application security is also evolving at an incredibly rapid pace as the fundamentals of application development continue to progress and embrace new processes, patterns, and technologies.
+Application security is also evolving at an incredibly rapid pace as the practice of application development continue to progress and embrace new processes, patterns, and technologies.
 Cloud computing is one of the biggest drivers of these advancements and that results in corresponding pressure to evolve the state of application security, in order to ensure that this progress continues as safely as possible.

-This section of the guidance is intended for software development and IT teams who want to securely build and deploy applications in cloud computing environments, specifically PaaS and IaaS (and many of these techniques are used to underpin secure SaaS applications).
+This section of the guidance is intended for software development and IT teams who want to securely build and deploy applications in cloud computing environments, specifically PaaS and IaaS (and many of the techniques in this section are used to underpin secure SaaS applications).
 It focuses on:

 * How application security differs in cloud computing.
 * Reviewing secure software development basics and how those change in the cloud.